-To develop a system of autonomous human activity recognition, we have proposed a pipeline with different processes in a broader perspective of human activity analysis.
+To develop a system of autonomous human activities recognition, we have proposed a pipeline with different processes in a broader perspective of human activity analysis.

 The different stages apply different machine learning approaches including supervised and unsupervised.
-The learning and recognition stages have been extensively studied in HAR researches, and have mainly applied supervised learning techniques.
+The learning and recognition stages have been extensively studied in HAR research community and have mainly applied supervised learning techniques.
 On the other hand, the discovery stage is a much less studied problem.
 The discovery stage attempts to differentiate or group different actions or activities.
 This resembles the ability of a child in knowing that one action is different or similar to another, despite not knowing what the actions are, i.e. without labels or without being told.
 If the discovery stage can successfully group different activities into their respective groups, these groups can be fed to the subsequent stage to learn a model for each group, i.e. each activity, with pseudo-labels.
 Subsequently, human-robot interaction can convert the pseudo-labels to linguistic labels depending on the language of the human interacting with the robot.
 This resembles young children interacting with adults or older children to label the models of the activities they have formed or learned through observation.

 Our initial works are focused in solving the different problems in the discovery stage, i.e. human activities discovery.

 We believe this is an important ability of any intelligent system to be able to self-learn.
 Recently, this type of machine learning has been referred as self-supervised learning.
 The concepts and techniques developed in the discovery stage will be applicable in other domains such as object recognition.